anwarmamat/cmsc330summer19-public/p4a/README.md

   | And of expr * expr
   | Not of expr
 ```
-The function `parse_expr : token list -> token list * expr` takes a list of tokens and returns a tuple of the remaining tokens and the `expr` that was parsed.
-Examples in class used a more imperative style with a global reference, but the `parse_expr` and `parse_stmt` functions in this project use a purely functional style where remaining tokens are returned along with the produced AST types.
-How you choose to use this part of the return value is up to you, but it must satisfy the same property of finally returning all remaining tokens regardless of your design decisions around it.

 The (ambiguous) CFG of expressions, from which you should produce a value of `expr` AST type, is as follows: